zenstackhq/zenstack-docs/docs/the-complete-guide/part3/2-server-adapters.md

 - `getPrisma`

     A callback function for getting a PrismaClient instance used for handling a CRUD request.
 The function is passed with a framework-specific request object.
-Although you can return a vanilla Prisma Client, mostly likely you should give an enhanced one so that access policies can be enforced.
+Although you can return a vanilla Prisma Client, you most likely should use an enhanced one to enforce access policies.

 ### 🛠️ Adding CRUD API To Our Todo App

 Let's see how we can automagically turn our ZModel schema into a web API without really coding it 🚀!
-For simplicity, we'll use Express for now, but the process of working with another framework is largely the same.
+We'll use Express for simplicity for now, but working with another framework is essentially the same.

 #### 1. Installing dependencies